-Hupačasath has benefited from the salmon resources for thousands of years.
-The commercial fishery became more and more challenging to get into, leading Hupačasath to develop a company that involves their people more in the fishery and process.
+But we have been at a disadvantage where the fish processors make more money than the fisherman.
+And the commercial fishery became more and more challenging to get into, which lead the Hupačasath to develop a company that involves more of our people in the fishery and the process.

-The band saw the opportunity to develop a commercial fishing business The corporation’s in partnership with the Department of Fisheries and Oceans Canada (DFO) and its Pacific Integrated Commercial Fisheries Initiative Canada (PICFI) program.
+The Hupačasath First Nation saw the opportunity to develop a commercial fishing business.
+The corporation is in partnership with the DFO and its PICFI program.

 PICFI was aimed at achieving environmentally sustainable and economically viable commercial fisheries that provide increased opportunities for First Nations involvement.
 The $175-million program was originally slated to run between 2008 and 2012, but has been extended as part of the 2012 federal budget and Economic Action Plan.